buennerbernd/fhem/KLF200/2.0/README.md

 Define

-    define <name> KLF200 <host> <pwfile>
+    define <name> KLF200 <host>

     Example:
-        define Velux KLF200 192.168.0.66 /opt/fhem/etc/veluxpw.txt
+        define Velux KLF200 192.168.0.66

+Once your device is defined, you have to enter the password:

+    set <name> login <password>

+As password use the Wifi password, printed at the bottom of the box.
+If this doesn't work, please try the password of the WebUI of the KLF200.
+The password will be stored obfuscated in the FHEM backend and is optional for further login calls.
-The devices will be created by auto create as instances of KLF200Node.
+After login the devices will be created by auto create as instances of KLF200Node.

 The device name of the nodes will be name_NodeID, but the names from the KLF200 Web UI will be set as alias.